Robertfarb/whiteboarding-curriculum/w13_plus/overview.md

 ## Week 13+ Overview
-* **Office hours, mock interviews, and the algorithms mini-course continue this week.** Attendance is mandatory if you have sent fewer than 150 applications.
+* **Office hours, mock interviews, and the algorithms mini-course continue this week.**
 * **Roll call is at 10am and 1:30pm** every day this week.
 * Start applying for jobs this week!
+We will check for 40 (or 25) applications next Monday at 9am.

 Days:
 * [Day 1](./day1.md)